anhaidgroup/deepmatcher/README.rst

 Installation
 **************

-We currently support only Python versions 3.5 and 3.6.
+We currently support only Python versions 3.5+.
 Installing using pip is recommended:

 .. code-block::

    pip install deepmatcher

-Note that during installation you may see an error message that says "Failed building wheel for fasttextmirror".
-You can safely ignore this - it does NOT mean that there are any problems with installation.

 Tutorials
 **********